 If you are a government decision maker – Work to establish legislation that advances large-scale conservation of key forest landscapes.

-If you are a scientist – Sign on to endorse [link tc] ForestMapper as a resource in identifying high-value forest ecosystems.
+If you are a scientist – Contact us to sign on and endorse ForestMapper as a resource in identifying high-value forest ecosystems.

 If you are a forest product customer – Use our tools to unravel your supply chain, give preference to sustainable products originating from low-risk regions or circular-economy sources, and avoid sourcing from ancient and endangered forests unless large-scale conservation is in place.